 TIP 15: Be patient – be prepared to step back before moving forward.

-Read the full article about tips for trustee training and succession by Jason C. Born.
+Read the full article about tips for trustee training and succession by Jason C. Born at the National Center for Family Philanthropy.